 • Do you believe it is important to vote?
 Why or why not?

-• Only 65 percent of eligible voters are registered to vote in the United States, but 95 percent of eligible voters are registered in Canada and Mexico.
+• As of 2012, only 67 percent of eligible voters were registered to vote in the United States, but 95 percent of eligible voters were registered in Canada and Mexico.
 Why do you think so many Americans choose not to register?

 • Why do you think some people choose not to vote?
 Is it acceptable not to vote?
 What are some sensible reasons for not voting?

 • Many people do not believe that his or her vote counts even though a number of elections have been decided by extremely slim margins.
 Why does every single vote count?
 Or does it?